ZiluLiang/Pirate-fMRI_Analysis/src/multivariate/MultivariateAnalysisPipeline.md

    - **demean**:
     subtract mean activity value, centering is performed for each condition (each row of the activity pattern matrix) separately.

 But in general, centering may change the way we interpret the neural geometry (see [Walther et al., 2016](https://doi.org/10.1016/j.neuroimage.2015.12.012)).
 Some distance metrix is sensitive to the centering performed.
 Hence we did not perform any centering for the neural activity pattern matrix.

+## What we did in the end
+**In the end, we went with the following pipeline:
+We performed multivariate noise normalisation on the beta activity pattern matrix extracted from the first level GLM of the LSA approach.
+The whitening matrix used for noise normalisation is estimated from the residuals of this GLM (stored in residual.nii files) using an OAS estimator.
+We made this choice because analysis in ROIs show that MVNN has improved the split-half stability of the neural RDM, while VS has small or no influence on this metric, so we only performed MVNN to our data.**

 # Different types of MVPA
 Several types of MVP analysis are designed to test the representation geometry.
 Analyses are performed via different class of [`Estimators`](https://github.com/ZiluLiang/zpyhelper/blob/main/zpyhelper/MVPA/estimators.py).
-There are also [Estimators defined specifically for this project](/src/multivariate/MVPA_estimator.py)
+There are also [Estimators defined specifically for this project](/src/multivariate/mvpa_estimator.py)

 ## Correlation / Regression Analysis on neural and model RDM
 This is implemented by the `PatternCorrelation` and `MultipleRDMRegression` esimator in zpyhelper